Cherish Derwent Water

 • Cover any cuts before entering the water (but we encourage users not to enter the lake with open wounds/cuts)

-United Utilities have stated that following a comprehensive study, they do not believe any untreated sewage discharges are entering the lake at Crow Park, although investigations of the area are continuing.
-We are now working closely with our partners to conduct further testing and pinpoint the root causes of the poor water quality at Crow Park.
-Once we gain a clearer scientific understanding, we are committed to addressing these challenges head-on and collaborating with partners to implement effective solutions.
-This may involve things like upgrading septic tanks or changes in land management near the lakeshore.
+United Utilities have stated that following a comprehensive study, they do not believe untreated sewage discharges are entering the lake at Crow Park, although investigations are continuing.
+In the meantime, together with our Cherish Derwent Water partners we’re leading further investigations to pinpoint the root causes of poor water quality.
+Once we have a clearer scientific understanding, we will work together to identify effective solutions - such as septic tank upgrades to changes in land management near the lakeshore.

 Derwent Water on a hazy day